Information on potential strike action affecting waste and recycling services 12-18 June and 26 June-9 July.

 The West of England authorities Joint Green Infrastructure Strategy (JGIS) sets out key priorities and will be the basis for identifying opportunities for enhancing and delivering green infrastructure throughout the district.

-Housing and economic land availability assessment - February 2022 update (coming soon)
+Housing and economic land availability assessment (HELAA)- December 2023 update

 The purpose of the housing and economic land availability assessment (HELAA) is to identify a future supply of land which is available and suitable for housing and economic development, over the period of our Local Plan.

-Further information on the HELAA process is available at GOV.UK.
+Further information on the HELAA process is available at GOV.UK housing and economic land availability assessment guidance.

 The call for sites to inform the HELAA is now closed.
 For further information check our Call for sites 2020 consultation page.